 - Pour the marinade juices over it.
 Place it in the oven, and roast for 40-45 minutes or until chicken thighs are fully cooked.

 - Transfer the chicken thighs, fennel wedges, and orange slices into a serving plate.
 Cover with aluminum foil to keep warm.
 Set aside.

-- Pour the juices into a small saucepan.
-Bring it to a boil, over medium-high heat.
-Then turn down the heat to low, and allow it to simmer until it is reduced to ⅓ cup.
+- Drain the juices through a strainer and transfer them into a small saucepan.
+Bring it to a boil over medium-high heat.
+Then turn down the heat to low, and allow it to simmer until it is reduced to 1/3 cup, 6-8 minutes.